 Have you ever had a crazy morning?
 A morning where all your plans are challenged?
-Well we did.
+Well, we did.
 We had a rather crazy morning.
 Mainly because the rain came pouring down, and we were due to leave Turtle Bay Club for the Malindi Airport.

 This may not seem like a big deal to you, but it was to us.
 Why?
 Because we had asked our friend Charles (we met in Malindi) to collect using his Tuk-Tuk.
 But his Tuk-Tuk had a problem and he needed to borrow one, and this Tuk-Tuk may have a roof, but it has no side awnings, so we would have been rather wet!

-And the rain made him rather late; and we had a flight to catch!
+And the rain made him rather late, and we had a flight to catch!

 But when we arrived at Malindi Airport, he stopped at the main road and suggested we carry our luggage in.
 This was impossible, and I couldn’t understand what was going on.
 Local Tuk-Tuk drivers were giving him grief, and telling him he couldn’t park there at the side of the road out the front of the airport – it was their spot.

 Turns out this further craziness was because the Tuk-Tuk registration had expired, and the security police at the airport would fine him.
-So we then had to pay another Tuk-Tuk to drive us a few hundred metres into the airport.
+So we then had to pay another Tuk-Tuk to drive us a few hundred meters into the airport.

 Once inside, we found Malindi Airport to be rather nice for a tiny airport.
-It is open plan so the breeze flows through, and you can see your plane landing.
+It is an open plan so the breeze flows through, and you can see your plane landing.
 Then you walk out onto the field and up the stairs.

-We flew over the gorgeous aquamarine sea using Jambojet Airlines to Lamu Island, and arrived within the hour.
+We flew over the gorgeous aquamarine sea using Jambojet Airlines to Lamu Island and arrived within the hour.
 However, we discovered Lamu Island airport is actually NOT located on Lamu Island!
 It is located on Manda Island, and we discover it is a boat ride to the mainland.

 So off we walk down to the pier with the locals pushing our bags in a cart.

 It was still a rather overcast day, and we discover we don’t need to go to the main town of Lamu.
-So our speed boat takes us directly to the accommodation we have booked, about 25 minutes away along the water channel that runs between mainland Kenya and Lamu Island.
+So our speedboat takes us directly to the accommodation we have booked, about 25 minutes away along the water channel that runs between mainland Kenya and Lamu Island.